 To see security information, click the security badge.
 Summary information displays, as shown in the example below.

-The Certificate tab provides specific and detailed information about the security certificate, such as the server name of the secure site, the organization name and country, the expiry date and who issued and signed the security certificate (Certificate Authority).
+Click the certificate name to find specific and detailed information about the security certificate, such as the server name of the secure site, the organization name and country, the expiry date and who issued and signed the security certificate (Certificate Authority).

 The increasing number of fraudulent websites has highlighted the importance of certification.
 Opera is a member of CA/Browser Forum, a voluntary organization of leading certification authorities (CAs) and browser vendors, and is part of the decision-making process in creating certificate standards.